Fiber optics

 different type of glass to the core.
 (More technically, the cladding

-Optical fibers carry light signals down them in "modes."
-A mode is
+Optical fibers carry light signals down them in what are called modes.

 bounce down the fiber at a shallow angle.
 Other modes involve bouncing